digma-ai/digma/README.md

 ## What does Digma look like?

-You can check out some videos and more info on our [website](https://digma.ai)!
+You can check out some videos and more info on our [Youtube Channel]([https://digma.ai](https://www.youtube.com/channel/UCEIvE7BBynMll4tEUL5eKfA))!

-In short, we can use existing logs, traces and metrics to answer questions such as:
+In short, we can use existing logs, traces, and metrics to answer questions such as:

 * Where is this function called from?
 Is it even used?
 * Is this a problematic area of the code?
-Where are my bottlenecks?
+Where are the bottlenecks?
 * What type of errors does this code raise during run time?
 Which issues are escalating?
 Which are affecting the end users?
+* Is this code scalable?

 More importantly, all of these insights should be directly accessible in the IDE so we can use them while coding.